colour-science/colour-science.org/posts/the-colorchecker-considered-mostly-harmless.rst

 .. class:: alert alert-dismissible alert-warning

-    A colour rendition chart should not be used to perform colour-correction of camera imagery but only for white balancing and relative exposure adjustments.
+    *Unless you have all the relevant spectral data*, a colour rendition chart should not be used to perform colour-correction of camera imagery but only for white balancing and relative exposure adjustments.

 There is granularity in everything, and we will present, in the conclusion, some contexts when performing colour-correction is a good idea.